mataiodoxion/mataiodoxion.github.io/content/blog/2025-12-10-smash-morts-server-2.md

     "message": "User ID test not a valid GitHub account" }
 ```
+***

 ## The RCE

 While searching for another avenue of exploitation, I came across a function which allows for Python code the be executed with little to no moderation.
-Basically arbitrary code execution.
+Quite literally arbitrary code execution.

 ```py
 # /api/python_exec_api.py